 The purchase of the Free Press by Stern and Silver bucked the North American trend toward bigger media companies.
 With the purchase, FP Canadian Newspapers Limited Partnership became the owner of the largest independent newspaper in Canada.

 The success of any newspaper depends on more than good journalism.
 Display and classified advertising are important ingredients in maintaining healthy circulation and a viable business.
 The evolution of television news, including 24–hour news stations such as Newsworld and CNN, and the steady advancement of direct-mail advertising, specialty publications and Internet online news services pose a serious challenge to newspapers at the beginning of the 21st century.

-The Free Press has risen to the challenge, redefining itself as a full-service marketing and communications company and focussing its energy on the things it does best: providing news and information to subscribers along with the marketing reach that comes with the ability to distribute newspapers to an average of 125,000 readers seven days a week, including over 162,000 on Saturday.
-This has meant redefining the role of the newspaper by creating new sections and overhauling existing ones to ensure the content is focussed on the interests of readers.
+The Free Press has risen to the challenge, redefining itself as a full-service marketing and communications company and focusing its energy on the things it does best: providing news and information to subscribers.
+The Free Press' total weekly readership in combined print and digital formats is 407,000 Winnipeg adults, and on Saturdays alone that number stands at 302,000 readers.
+This has meant redefining the role of the newspaper by creating new sections and overhauling existing ones to ensure the content is focused on the interests of readers.
 It has also meant finding better ways to serve advertisers, mostly through the creation of specialty products and supplements tailored to meet the need of the customer.